GuiEpi/mtcc-streamlit/README.md

 - Adding a function to add a "like" next to a track in the presentation
 - Improving the UI
 - Adding a help section to access the app on a custom domain name
-- Adding logging to the app for better debugging
 - Adding tests for better code quality
 - Adding continuous integration (CI) for automated testing and deployment
-- Adding more type hints for better code readability and maintainability

 ## License
 mtcc is completely free and open-source and licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.